osu-eesc/cms-docs/user-guide/docs/special-roles.md

 ### Editing content

 To edit a piece of content, click on it in the list on the dashboard and click the "Edit" tab.
-Make your edits, then click save at the bottom of the page.
-Just above the "Save" button, it should say, "Change to: Copyedited Pending Approval".
+Make your edits, enter any notes in the "Revision log message" box on the right-hand side of the screen, then click save at the bottom of the page.

+Just above the "Save" button, you will see a dropdown of options for the save state.

 ![Copyedit save button](images/copyedit-save.png)

+  - **Copyediting in progress**: This saves a draft of your changes.
+It does not make the changes publicly visible and does not notify the group that the content has been copyedited.
+  - **Copyedited and published**: This makes your changes immediately visible to the public without approval from the group.
+Use this only for small changes such as spelling or formatting fixes and adding (non-topic) tags.
-Saving content as "Copyedited Pending Approval" will trigger an email to the contact person for the group the content belongs to prompting them to approve the changes.
-You can see what content you have copyedited that needs to be approved by going to the "Pending Approval" tab on the dashboard.
+  - **Copyedited pending approval**: This will trigger an email to the contact person for the group the content belongs to prompting them to approve the changes.

-You can make additional changes to content that has already been copyedited.
-This will trigger an additional email to the group's contact person.